 Every year since 1998, I’ve participated in the MIT Mystery Hunt, a weekend-long team puzzle competition.
 The winners each year write the puzzles for the next year, and I was on the winning team in 1999 (Setec Astronomy), 2001 (Setec Astronomy), 2005 (Physical Plant), and 2010 (Metaphysical Plant), and 2016 (Setec Astronomy).
 I’m the finance lead on Setec’s executive committee for organizing the 2017 Hunt.
 I was one of four leaders of the Plant teams that wrote the 2011 Video Games Hunt and the 2006 S.P.I.E.S.
-Hunt, and in 2000 and 2002 I helped answer phones for the organizing team.
+Hunt, and in 2002 and 2000 I helped answer phones for the organizing team.
 It’s the best weekend all year.

 2006 Hunt puzzles I (co)wrote